sadparadise/mimimi/README.md

 ## Particularities

-* There are no edges in the game, so if you exit the screen space you may end up exploring the void untill the end of time
+* There are no edges in the game, so if you exit the screen space you may end up exploring the void until the end of time
 * The arrow keys make the snake go directly to where they're pointing to.
 It's not a turn-left-turn-right type of snake
-* You die if your head touches any of your body's parts, except the last one (this may change in a soon release
+* You can not turn back, like going left after you go right.

 ## Controls